 How can you change that?

-Instead of targeting high volume keywords, try writing content for keywords that people actually type into the search engines when they are interested in buying products like yours.
+Instead of targeting high-volume keywords, try writing content for keywords that people actually type into the search engines when they are interested in buying products like yours.
+This means looking for low-competition keywords to use for the content that you put out.

 In this blog post, I will show you the exact steps to recognize and find the keywords you need.